jfharney/partynetworkscratch/giraph_examples/README.md

 This will put you at the root directory of the container.

-3 - Run a quick out-of-the-box example from Giraph.
+3 - Prepare a quick out-of-the-box example from Giraph.

 // change directory to the GIRAPH_HOME environment variable
 // NOTE: it was automatically set as /usr/local/giraph/